valju/idea-case-backend/README.md

 # BACKEND INSTALLATION GUIDE

-  0. Have the [SSH Tunnel](#SSH-Tunneling-to-mariadb.haaga-helia.fi) to Maridb database defined so that finally it shows:  **L3308 localhost:3306**
+  # 0. Have the [SSH Tunnel](#SSH-Tunneling-to-mariadb.haaga-helia.fi) to Maridb database defined so that finally it shows:  **L3308 localhost:3306**
-(That is the correct way! localhost:3306 here means how it's called inside Mariadb, our destination is the 'localhost' = Mariadb.)
+# (That is the correct way! localhost:3306 here means how it's called inside Mariadb, our destination is the 'localhost' = Mariadb.)
   1. Have a possible common root folder (root root folder) called "Case2019K" for both Frontend and Backend repos.
 Then you can open both projects to editor with one "Open folder" command
   2. clone Backend repo from GitHub while in that common root folder **> git clone repolinkfromgithubcom**
   3. **> pwd** to make sure where you are!
 Then **cd to repo**
   4. **> pwd** again for folder awareness!
   5. run **> npm install** if in the repo root folder, to automatically install the dependencies from the package.json.
 (Somebody else has already run the npm init & needed npm install thisandthat commands earlier)
-  6. Open the editor and add/edit and check CONSTANTS.js in src/db folder.
-Change your:
+  6. Create .env file to the src fodler.
+Example contents below DB_DATABASE is actually your schema name on the database server.
+If you use mariadb.haaga-helia.fi it has the same name as username (Haaga-helia shared server thing only!).
+If you use your own installation of mariadb, it could be e.g. "test" Double check that the host and port are **'localhost'** and **'3308'**.
+(If you use the SSH tunnel).
-    **db-username**, **db-password**, and the **"database"** which actually is your schema name on the database server.
-Double check that the host and port are **'localhost'** and **'3308'**.
-(That is our end of the tunnel).
+    Well, just be aware of all the settings and what are correct in YOUR case.
   7. **>npm run db:init** to run the db creation/reset script and get the shared test data (We should soon remove/consolidate/merge the scripts from the Database folder, as we should only have one set of drop, create and insert statements in our project)
   8. **>npm start**
   9. test e.g. http://localhost:8787/api/category/all and **http://localhost:8787/api/category/all**